role

 Quick Verdict

 A SOC analyst monitors security alerts, triages incidents, and escalates threats using SIEM workflows.
-A realistic career-changer path: build networking and security fundamentals, then a baseline credential like CompTIA Security+ (RoleMath difficulty: Moderate - a structural score, not a pass rate).
+A realistic career-changer path: build networking and security fundamentals, then a baseline credential like CompTIA Security+ (CompTIA recommends Network+ plus about two years of experience - a recommendation, not a requirement).
 BLS reports a $129,180 median wage (2025) for Information Security Analysts - occupation context, not a guarantee.

 Cited Detail

 SOC analyst shares its occupation with cybersecurity analyst: Information Security Analysts (SOC 15-1212).
 Top skills: monitoring, critical thinking, reading comprehension, clear writing.
 Realistic sequence (planning context, not a promise): start with CompTIA Security+ (SY0-701) as a baseline, then hands-on SIEM, networking, and incident-triage practice.
-CompTIA CySA+ (CS0-003) maps more directly to analyst work after foundations - RoleMath rates it Hard (structural band, not a pass rate).
+CompTIA CySA+ (CS0-003) maps more directly to analyst work after foundations - CompTIA points to about four years in a SOC or vulnerability-analyst role.
 Cisco's CCST Cybersecurity (100-160) is a useful pre-entry fit-check; Cisco CCNA Cybersecurity (200-201) is a stronger signal once you've built foundations.
 Outlook: BLS projects Information Security Analysts to grow 28.5% over 2024-2034, ~16,000 openings/yr - a multi-year occupation-level projection, not live postings, not a guarantee for this title or for you.

 AI & this career